bcasadei/DWC-Lesson5-CSS-animation/readme.md

 ## Features

-- **Animated Buttons:** A hover effect that enlarges and changes the shadow of the button.
+- **Animated Buttons:** A hover effect that enlarges and changes the shadow of the buttons.
 - **Stylish Form:** A gradient background with smooth animations.
 - **Form Submission:** Uses JavaScript to handle form submissions and display the entered data in an alert.